 (b) Perform the background verification with the TPN10 and SPN10 measurement systems operating at the minimum calibrated PCRF setting;

-(c) Commence the background verification at least five minutes after the cooling airflow is stabilised to the average values per paragraph 7.2.3. for cooling airflow stability, and to the average values per paragraph 7.2.1. for cooling air temperature and relative humidity;
+(c) Commence the background verification at least five minutes after the cooling airflow is stabilised to the average values per paragraph 7.2.3. for cooling airflow stability and to the average values per paragraph 7.2.1. for cooling air temperature and relative humidity;

-(d) Perform the background verification at two different cooling airflow settings representing the entire operating range of the test facility.
+(d) Perform the background verification at two different cooling airflow settings.
 Apply the minimum and maximum operational flow of the system.
 The test facility shall sample both TPN10 and SPN10 during the system background verification.
 The test facility may use a single nozzle size for sampling TPN10 and SPN10 during the system background verification when applying different airflow settings;

 (e) The background verification procedure shall run for as long as it takes to allow the background concentration to stabilise.
 The background concentration is considered stable when the averaged over 5 minutes PCRF-corrected PN value is below the maximum permissible level per paragraph 7.2.2.2.3.